yantisj/netgrph/README.md

 ## Synopsis

-NetGrph maps ethernet networks as an abstract model in the [Neo4j](http://neo4j.com) Graph Database.
-This allows you to traverse your LAN/WAN in software as a graph of interconnected nodes and relationships.
-The purpose of this application is to serve as a model for automation and troubleshooting across networks rather than box by box.
+NetGrph models ethernet networks in the [Neo4j](http://neo4j.com) Graph Database.
+The model enables you to navigate your LAN/WAN as paths of interconnected nodes and relationships in software, enabling automation and troubleshooting across the network instead of box by box.

-Currently NetGrph can calculate all possible L2/L3 paths between devices, route between VRFs/firewalls, find inline network taps along paths, map complicated L2 VLAN bridge domains, and more.
-It should scale well on even the largest networks, allowing sub-second queries across thousands of nodes.
-This enables complex dependency tree mapping for discovery and automation.
+NetGrph can perform universal L2/L3/L4 path traversals, providing context for each layer along the path.
+It also serves as a VLAN and subnet database, showing how everything is related.
+It should scale well on even the largest networks, allowing sub-second queries across thousands of network devices.
+This enables the mapping of complex network relationships for discovery and automation.

 Data from queries can be returned as CSV, JSON, YAML, or Ascii tree-art.
 Network Visualizations can be created by querying the Neo4j webapp as shown below.
-The data model should also translate for use with tools such as D3.js or vis.js via both the native Neo4j API as well as NetGrph's tree data structure.
+The data model should translate for use with tools such as D3.js, vis.js or Graphwiz via both the native Neo4j API as well as NetGrph's tree data structure.

 ## Data Model
 ### Discovering the Routed SVI Paths from Vlan 110 to 200